masikol/barapost/README.md

 ## Getting started

-You can get "barapost" in the following ways:
+You can get "Barapost" in the following ways:

 Way 1: go to terminal and run `git clone https://github.com/masikol/barapost.git`